kim-seng-chiu/jsonDerulo/README.md

 | tags | |
 | set(strings) | |

+### Filtering an array to extract particular values (WIP)

 ### Roadmap for `mapper`
 * Refactor for consistent variable names
 * `getPrimitivesSet` to be used for set(strings | numbers)
+* Filtering source data that is an array with multiple conditions